KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 ..

-Please note that the **DB Connection password** section will have the name of the key derived from the controller service name in NiFi.
+.. note:: The **DB Connection password** section will have the name of the key derived from the controller service name in NiFi.
 In the above snippet, the controller service name is called **sqoop-mysql-connection**.

 Drivers
 ~~~~~~~